 Cital syrup is used for the treatment of uric acid stones, alkalization, and urinary tract infection.

-Sodium citrate has side effects that could result over doze or due to the negative interaction with other drugs and lab tests.
+Sodium citrate has side effects that could result in doze or due to the negative interaction with other drugs and lab tests.

 Cital liquid should be taken along with a glass of water or juice.